332 Mumbai to India

-332 Mumbai To India is a Hindi thriller film directed by Mahesh Pandey and starring Amitriyaan, Ali Asgar, Chetan Pandit, Vijay Mishra, and Sharbani Mukherjee.
+332 Mumbai to India is a Hindi thriller film directed by Mahesh Pandey and starring Amitriyaan, Ali Asgar, Chetan Pandit, Vijay Mishra, and Sharbani Mukherjee.
 It was produced by Sangeeth Sivan.
-The film is releasing on 17 December 2010 under the Sangeeth Sivan Productions banner.
+The film was released on 17 December 2010 under the Sangeeth Sivan Productions banner.

-Premise
+Plot

-A mislead youth commits a stupid crime just to prove a point.
+A misled youth commits a stupid crime just to prove a point.
 There are repercussions on the general public and people connected to him.